asenawritescode/bulksms-docs/README.md

 # BULK SMS API Documentation

 ## Important Information
 - Costs KES.
 0.6 per sms
+- Cost KES.
+0.3 per Whatsapp Message
+- The recipients in the Whatsapp APi only accepts the format "2547XXXXXXXX"

 ## Creating an account